lllyasviel/YGOProUnity_V2/README.md

 *Yes, the name of the dll is System.Servicemodel.Faltexception.dll, though it does nothing with c# system :p*

-# How to compile the ocdcore.dll?
+# How to compile the ocgcore.dll?

+*In most case you do not need to care about the ocgcore.dll.*

 1. Double click the **YGOProUnity_V2/AI_core_vs2017solution/Percy.sln**